And now back to our regularly scheduled program.

 Now, I did have to chuckle at the 1994 “Dyer replica.”
 I saw this a few years ago – some crazy knockoff by an unknown German maker.
 Matthew was visibly embarrassed, agreeing with me that it was perhaps better suited to eBay than the MIM (they’d have been better off with a Holloway).
 Well, until they get a real one, it’ll have to pass as “living tradition” (and be honest – how many of you were building Dyer copies in 1994?).
 Perhaps the cartoon cloud headstock will even catch on.

 On the other side is this gorgeous “harp-guitar” by Barry.
-I argued (and will continue to) that this confuses the issue a bit for the uninitiated, as it is belongs with the open-C-tuned Edward Light harp-lute inventions rather than guitars.
+I of course argued that this confuses the issue for the uninitiated, as it belongs with the open-C-tuned Edward Light harp-lute inventions rather than guitars.
 Perhaps used because this one only has 6 strings instead of the more typical 7 or 8?
 To confuse things further, it is also labeled a “lute guitar” (Matthew doesn’t remember where he found this specific name – I’ll be tracking it down, as I suspect it’s an error or misinterpretation).

 More interesting was this 25-string Guitarrón, made in 2009 by Anselmo Jaramillo, “one of Chile’s most famous luthiers.”
 I was not familiar with this variant, which, with its two little harp strings on both sides of the neck, reminded me of the Portuguese viola beiroa, another historical folk instrument being built again.

 Above is a “recreation” of a Martin Guitar workbench and instruments in the USA hall (Martin is a museum sponsor).